Who We Are

 The Center’s leadership team (below) has a wide range of backgrounds and interests.
 You can also learn more about our research activities by visiting our Research page

-Sara Benning, MLS, has a background in family social sciences.
+Sara Benning (she/hers), MLS, has a background in family social sciences.
 She directs the day-to-day activities of the HRSA-funded Center for Leadership Education in Maternal and Child Public Health.
 If you’re interested in learning more about the Center, the technical assistance we provide or how to partner on an educational event or training, contact Ms. Benning at sbenning at umn.edu.

 Awards: